bornfighterf/PRODIGY_DS_01/README.md

-As an Intern, I learnt, created and completed the task 01 in a few days in Jupyter Lab as per the task of Prodigy InfoTech i.e., DATA SCIENCE .
 TASK 1: Create a bar chart or histogram to visualize the distribution of a categorical or continuous variable, such as the distribution of ages or genders in a population.
+Note: Through this task, I learn explored jupyter notebook and got familiar with it.
+I ended up creating different visual charts and graphs and completed the task 01.
+Took me a a few  days get acquanted to Jupyter Lab as per the task of Prodigy InfoTech i.e., DATA SCIENCE.